csbio-njust-edu/muttmpredictor/README.md

 ### Mutations in single protein
 Users provide the UINPROT_ACC/proteinName, and the result page will display the predicted resutls of multiple mutations in the input protein.
 Specifically the results include “UNIPROT_ACC”, “ProteinNAME”, “ProteinLENGTH”, “wtAA”, “pos”, “mutAA”, “Variation”, “Environment_residues”, “Class”, “rsid”, “fathmm_Prediction”, “PolyPhen-2_prediction”, “PROVEAN_PREDICTION”, “SIFT_PREDICTION”, and “MutTMPredictor” items of the protein mutations.
-The details of single mutation prediction and mutations in single protein is listed in the muttmpredictor webserver(http://csbio.njust.edu.cn/bioinf/muttmpredictor).
+The details of single mutation prediction and mutations in single protein is listed in the MutTMPredictor webserver(http://csbio.njust.edu.cn/bioinf/muttmpredictor).